 A homemade Valentine’s Day lava lamp is the perfect science project for kids, and you can easily add fun themes for the seasons or holidays.
-This Valentines Day theme DIY lava lamp idea is an excellent addition to your lesson plans or simple after-school science activity.
-Explore liquid density, states of matter, molecules, and fizzy chemical reactions.
+This Valentines Day theme lava lamp experiment is an excellent addition to your lesson plans or simple after-school science activity.
+Explore liquid density, states of matter, molecules, and fizzy chemical reactions with one simple Valentine’s Day science activity.

 A DIY lava lamp is one of our favorite science activities!
 We came up with a very fun and fizzy theme this month, a homemade Valentine’s Day lava lamp experiment!
 You can grab basic supplies from the kitchen cabinet and create fantastic, simple science activities the kids love!